julsraemy/prezi/md/loud-rise.md

 # Extensive Definition

 > _[Linked Art](https://linked.art) is an RDF profile of the CIDOC-CRM that uses JSON-LD and the Getty Vocabularies to describe object-based cultural heritage in an event-based framework for consumption by software applications.
-It uses a subset of classes from the CIDOC-CRM ontology along with other commonl-ussed RDF ontologies to provide interoperable patterns and models that can be interpreted either as JSON or as RDF._
+It uses a subset of classes from the CIDOC-CRM ontology along with other commonly-used RDF ontologies to provide interoperable patterns and models that can be interpreted either as JSON or as RDF._

 [Newbury 2018](https://cidoc.mini.icom.museum/wp-content/uploads/sites/6/2021/03/CIDOC2018_paper_153.pdf)